Eugene, Oregon: Arts and culture

-Eugene has a significant population of people in pursuit of alternative ideas and a large original hippie population.
-Beginning in the 1960s, the countercultural ideas and viewpoints espoused by area native Ken Kesey became established as the seminal elements of the vibrant social tapestry that continue to define Eugene.
-The Merry Prankster, as Kesey was known, has arguably left the most indelible imprint of any cultural icon in his hometown.
-He is best known as the author of One Flew Over the Cuckoo's Nest and as the male protagonist in Tom Wolfe's The Electric Kool-Aid Acid Test.
+Eugene is known for its countercultural lifestyle and hippy aesthetic.
+Beginning in the 1960s, the ideas and viewpoints espoused by area native Ken Kesey became established as the seminal elements of the city's social tapestry.
+The Merry Prankster, as Kesey was known, is best known as the author of One Flew Over the Cuckoo's Nest and Sometimes a Great Notion.
+He was also the de facto leader of the Merry Pranksters in Tom Wolfe's biography:The Electric Kool-Aid Acid Test.

 In 2005, the city council unanimously approved a new slogan for the city: "World's Greatest City for the Arts & Outdoors".
 While Eugene has a vibrant arts community for a city its size, and is well situated near many outdoor opportunities, this slogan was frequently criticized by locals as embarrassing and ludicrous.
 In early 2010, the slogan was changed to "A Great City for the Arts & Outdoors."

 Eugene's Saturday Market, open every Saturday from April through November, was founded in 1970 as the first "Saturday Market" in the United States.
 It is adjacent to the Lane County Farmer's Market in downtown Eugene.
 All vendors must create or grow all their own products.
 The market reappears as the "Holiday Market" between Thanksgiving and New Year's in the Lane County Events Center at the fairgrounds.

 Community

 Eugene is noted for its "community inventiveness."
 Many U.S. trends in community development originated in Eugene.
 The University of Oregon's participatory planning process, known as The Oregon Experiment, was the result of student protests in the early 1970s.
 The book of the same name is a major document in modern enlightenment thinking in planning and architectural circles.
 The process, still used by the university in modified form, was created by Christopher Alexander, whose works also directly inspired the creation of the Wiki.
 Some research for the book A Pattern Language, which inspired the Design Patterns movement and Extreme Programming, was done by Alexander in Eugene.
 Not coincidentally, those engineering movements also had origins here.
 Decades after its publication, A Pattern Language is still one of the best-selling books on urban design.

 In the 1970s, Eugene was packed with cooperative and community projects.
 It still has small natural food stores in many neighborhoods, some of the oldest student cooperatives in the country, and alternative schools have been part of the school district since 1971.
-The old Grower's Market, downtown near the Amtrak depot, is the only food cooperative in the U.S. with no employees.
-It is possible to see Eugene's trend-setting non-profit tendencies in much newer projects, such as Square One Villages and the Center for Appropriate Transport.
+Growers Market, a volunteer-run food-buying cooperative located near the Amtrak depot, was also founded in 1971.
+It is possible to see Eugene's non-profit tendencies in much newer projects, such as Square One Villages and the Center for Appropriate Transport.
 In 2006, an initiative began to create a tenant-run development process for downtown Eugene.